gierschv/GoogleAnalytics-AnnotationsManager/README.md

 Why ?
 -----
 You want to copy your annotations between Google Analytics accounts / profiles ?
 You want to remove multiples annotations together ?
 You want to export your annotations as a CSV file ?

 This Greasemonkey user script is for you : it provides GA annotations manage tools for your Google Analaytics interface.

 How use it ?
 ------------
-Install this userscript using Greasemonkey in Firefox (not tested yet in Chrom{e,ium}, but don't support @require support) and use the version 5 of Google Analytics.
+Install this userscript using Greasemonkey in Firefox (not tested yet in Chrom{e,ium}, but don't support @require) and use the version 5 of Google Analytics (actual beta).

 You will show new annotations features in Google Analytics annotations panel as shown on the screenshot.

 How it works ?
 --------------
 This user script uses HTML5 localstorage to store the annotations into your browser.

 Screenshots
 -----------